JeroenDM/sampling_based_tube_following/README.md

 (The gilab download icon, located on the right of the version description, looks like this:
 ![gitlab_download_icon](figure/gitlab_download_icon.png))

-In order the use the `ppr` package, you need to add the location of the path to your path.
+In order the use the `ppr` package, you need to add the location to the path, which is done in the python scripts.
 There is nice template code in the two scripts using the package (`utility.py` and `plot_figure_4.py`).

 ```python
 from sys import path